wn-doolittle/caliper-spec/caliper.md

 <a name="forumEvent" />

 ### B.6 ForumEvent
-The Caliper [ForumEvent](#forumEvent) models learners and others participating in online forum communities.
+A Caliper [ForumEvent](#forumEvent) models learners and others participating in online forum communities.
 Forums typically encompass one or more threads or topics to which members can subscribe, post messages and reply to other messages if a threaded discussion is permitted.

 #### IRI
 http://purl.imsglobal.org/caliper/ForumEvent